robtweed/qoper8-cp/README.md

 However, to get an idea of likely best-case throughput performance of *QOper8-cp* on your system, you can use the benchmarking test script that is included in the [*/benchmark*](./benchmark) folder of this repository.

-To run it, create a Node.js script file (eg *benchmark.mjs*), following this pattern:
+To run it, create a Node.js or Bun.js script file (eg *benchmark.mjs*), following this pattern:

         import {benchmark} from 'QOper8-cp/benchmark';